shamimarashid/Jupytope/README.md

 #  File Setup

 It is recommended to create an antigen directory from within the Jupytope folder, e.g. 'Spike'.
-Then, two sub-directories (Chains and Alignments) should be created:
+Then, two sub-directories (Chains and Alignments) must be created by the user:

 # 1. Spike/Chains
 Should contain individual chains of the PDB files, named with the chain identifier: (e.g. 7DZW_A.pdb)